 Building a brand strategy: Essentials for long-term success

-Slapping together a couple ideas and a logo is not a brand strategy, says contributor Allen Martinez.
+Slapping together a couple ideas and a logo is not a brand strategy.
 Here's a detailed guide to help you create and execute a well thought out strategy to promote your brand.

-Because the more detailed you are in your branding strategy, the easier it will be to succeed when you execute those strategies.
+Because the more detailed your brand strategy framework is, the easier it will be to succeed when you execute those strategies.

-Knowing the answers to each question will help determine what your goals should be, how you should approach your customers and how you’ll measure your success in meeting your goals.
+Knowing the detailed answers to each question will help determine what your goals should be, how you should approach your customers, and how you’ll measure your success in meeting your goals.

-A brand strategy can be hard to define but encompasses:
+A brand development strategy can be hard to define but encompasses: